Santragachi–Anand Vihar Superfast Express

-The Santragachi–Anand Vihar Superfast Express is an Express train belonging to South Eastern Railway zone that runs between Santragachi Junction and Anand Vihar Terminal in India.
+The 22857 / 22858 Santragachi–Anand Vihar Terminal Superfast Express is an Express train belonging to South Eastern Railway zone that runs between Santragachi Junction and Anand Vihar Terminal in India.
 It is currently being operated with 22857/22858 train numbers on a weekly basis.

 Service

-The 22857/Santragachi–Anand Vihar Weekly Superfast Express has an average speed of 58 km/hr and covers 1575 km in 27h 15m.
-The 22858/Anand Vihar–Santragachi Weekly Superfast Express has an average speed of 58 km/hr and covers 1575 km in 27h 15m.
+The 22857/Santragachi–Anand Vihar Weekly Superfast Express has an average speed of 58 km/h and covers 1575 km in 27h 15m.
+The 22858/Anand Vihar–Santragachi Weekly Superfast Express has an average speed of 58 km/h and covers 1575 km in 27h 15m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard LHB rakes with max speed of 130 kmph.
+The train has standard LHB rakes with a maximum speed of 130 km/h.
 The train consists of 18 coaches: